DancesWithDingo/ViewModelToolkit/README.md

     string _NumberStringErrorText;
 }
 ```
 When writing an `Initialize()` method, keep in mind that it can be called more than once in a page's lifecycle.
 As such, it's important to ensure that the method cleans up any class-wide properties (such as observable collections, event handlers, etc.) before doing any initialization.
-And to repeat, the `Source` property is intented to represent the object passed in through `Initialize()` and thus should never be changed.
+And to repeat, the `Source` property is intented to represent the object passed in through `Initialize()` and thus should not be changed unless reinitializing the ViewModel.

 The `Update()` function manages parsing from string to integer, returning the value of the number entered.
 And the `Validate()` function evaluates the state of the ViewModel properties.
 Note that the call to `base.Validate(bool)` sets a boolean flag named `IsValid` that can be used to determine the current state, for example in the `CanExecute()` declaration of the `ICommand` interface.